breatheco-de/exercise-starwars-data-modeling/README.md

 ## 📝Instructions

-Your Job is to update the `src/models.py` file with the code needed to replicate the instagram data model.
+Your Job is to update the `src/models.py` file with the code needed to replicate the StarWars data model.

 The project is using the SQLAlchemy Python library to generate the database.